Riverscapes/PBR_Planning_Model/docs/2_project_tree.md

 ## Topography

-This branch houses the Height Above Nearest Drainage (HAND) raster which represents the vertical distance between a location and its nearest stream.
-The hillshade can also be located within this branch.
+This branch houses the Height Above Nearest Drainage (HAND) and the hillshade raster.
+HAND rasters represent the vertical distance between a location and its nearest stream.
+See the <a href="https://riverscapes.github.io/PBR_Planning_Model/4_manual_delineations.html"> Manual Delineations</a> page for more information on how HAND is used to delineate low-lying areas within the watershed.

   - Height Above Nearest Drainage (HAND)
   - Hillshade